Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 To the west of Helvellyn is the Thilmere ribbon lake.
 A series of truncated spurs and hanging valleys are located along this U-shaped valley, moulded by a glacier.

-Drumlins made of boudler clay have been deposited south of Kendal.
+Drumlins made of boulder clay have been deposited south of Kendal.
 They are oriented to the south-west [visible here](https://www.google.com/maps/@54.2840549,-2.7003992,13.74z/data=!5m1!1e4?hl=en&entry=ttu), supporting the idea that the ice was moving outwards from the area of higher topography to lower areas.
 **Langstrath Valley** has an example of lateral moraine on the north side of it.

 The Glenridding village has [visible depositional till](https://cheatsheet-assets.ibaguette.com/alevel/geography/Glenridding%20Deposition.png) extending into Ullswater, visible from satellite imagery, proving that there was once glacial activity in the area.